liuliuliuzy/liuliuliuzy.github.io/about/index.md

 <!-- - My name is *Liu Ziyang* -->
 - Interested in computer💻/programming👨‍💻/CTF🚩/basketball🏀/games🎮/movies📽️/reading📙 and so many other things ...
 - Undergraduate in SJTU (graduated in 2020.07)
-- Postgraduate in SJTU (expected to graduate in 2023.03)👨‍🎓
+- Postgraduate in SJTU (expected to graduate in 2023.03)
-- My goal is to be a skilled security practitioner and developer🏃‍♂️
+- Try to be a skilled security practitioner and developer